eriktorbjorn/minizork2-renovated/README.md

   remove the ```WATER``` object in some cases.

 * The game uses the DISENCHANT action when spells time out.
-Since this is a regular verb you can type "DISENCHANT object" yourself, but it won't work as intended.
+Since this is a regular verb you can type "DISENCHANT *object*" yourself, but it won't work as intended.
 Perhaps this should be changed to
   $DISENCHANT to mark it as something internal?
 (You could still use it, but not by mistake.)

+* The Float spell prevents you from picking up objects in the room.
+  But it does not prevent you from picking up objects inside containers in the room (e.g. objects on the table in the Gazebo), nor does it prevent implicit taking (e.g. reading an object on the ground).

+* "PUT *object* IN KEYHOLE" will respond "It already is!" if the door isn't locked.
+That's because the action is interpreted as "UNLOCK DOOR WITH *object*".